yves-chevallier/pyxindy/docs/manual/by-topic/how-to.md

-# xindy by Topic: How to …
+# How to …

-## 1.1 I don't want to write style files.
+## don't want to write style files.
 How can I proceed?

 You can use the wrapper program `makeindex4`.
 It tries to do it's very best to make **xindy** behave as `makeindex` does.
 But if you ever need to use some of the features of **xindy** you should learn how to write an index style.
 Its easy!

-## 1.2 Eventually, I decided to write my first index style.
+## Eventually, I decided to write my first index style.
 How can I start?

 Congratulations!
 You have made a good decision, indeed.